cloudoperators/controlplane-operations/README.md

               │
               ├── alerts             Prometheus alerts for kubernetes.
               │
-              ├── dashboards         Plutono dashboards for visualizing key metrics.
+              ├── dashboards         Perses dashboards for visualizing key metrics.
               │
               └── Chart.yaml         Helm chart manifest.
 ```

 ## Requirements and Setup

-The content of the repository can be installed independently or as part of the [greenhouse-extensions](https://github.com/cloudoperators/greenhouse-extensions/tree/main/kube-monitoring).
+The content of the repository can be installed as a [Greenhouse](https://github.com/cloudoperators/greenhouse) Plugin.

 ## Support, Feedback, Contributing